abette7/pubPython/README.md

 ### readXLS.py, .ipynb
 Use an xlsx doc to rename a set of files.
 Jupyter notebook of the same name can run in codespace to demonstrate operation.

+### watch_folder.py
+This script watches a folder for a file, then performs an action.